projectcalico/calico/calico/getting-started/windows-calico/quickstart.md

 #### Install {{site.prodnameWindows}} using HostProcess containers

-With Kubernetes v1.22, a new type of Windows container named "HostProcess" can run directly on the host with access to the host network namespace, storage and devices. {{site.prodnameWindows}} can now be installed from manifests.
+With Kubernetes v1.22, a new Windows container type called "HostProcess containers" can run directly on the host with access to the host network namespace, storage and devices.
+With this feature, {{site.prodnameWindows}} can now be installed and managed using Kubernetes resources such as Daemonsets and ConfigMaps, instead of needing to configure and install {{site.prodnameWindows}} manually on each node.
+Using this installation method, the {{site.prodnameWindows}}
+services are no longer registered on the host.
+Instead, the services are run directly within HostProcess containers.

 > **Note**: This installation method is a tech preview and should not be used for production clusters.
 Upgrades from a tech preview version of this
 > installation method to the GA version might not be seamless.
 {: .alert .alert-info}

+**Requirements**

 In addition to the [{{site.prodnameWindows}} requirements]({{site.baseurl}}/getting-started/windows-calico/kubernetes/requirements),
 this installation method has [additional requirements](https://kubernetes.io/docs/tasks/configure-pod-container/create-hostprocess-pod/):